anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 | …|

 -	How many nodes to meet SLA
+    - Minimum 2 nodes for high availibility using VRRP.
 -	HW specifications
+    - 3 NICs card are needed if we want to isolate the different flows :
+         - 1 NIC for Tenant Network
+         - 1 NIC for External Network
+         - 1 NIC for Other Networks (PXE, Mngt ...)
 -	Sizing rules
+    - Scale out of network node is not easy
+    - DVR can be an option for large deployment (see more detail

 #### 4.2.2.4.
 Storage nodes
 -	BIOS requirements